FEA & CFD Services

-Linear and nonlinear, static and dynamic FEA for seismic and wind applications — modal, response spectrum, and time-history analysis of equipment, enclosures, non-building structures, and buildings.
-ANSYS, RISA-3D, STAAD.Pro, SAP2000, ETABS, Abaqus, and LS-DYNA with PE/SE stamped reports per ASCE 7-22, AISC 360, ACI 318, and IEEE-693.
+Structural, mechanical, and seismic finite element analysis (FEA) plus computational fluid dynamics (CFD) consulting and simulation services.
+Linear and nonlinear, static and dynamic — modal, response spectrum, and time-history analysis of equipment, enclosures, non-building structures, and buildings.
+ANSYS, Abaqus, LS-DYNA, RISA-3D, STAAD.Pro, SAP2000, ETABS, Fluent, and STAR-CCM+ — PE/SE stamped reports per ASCE 7-22, AISC 360, ACI 318, and IEEE-693.

 - ASCE 7-22